Anna is proficient at soap making, particularly sculpting soap that looks like food and other objects.

 You can also try a mold if sculpting becomes a challenge.
 Instead of chicken wings, how about chicken legs?
 I have tons of molds in my workshop—everything from basic shapes like spheres to loaves—but sculpting soap is still my go-to.
 I still find creating soap shapes by hand to be easier for me.
 But some prefer to use a mold with different shapes to make the process easier and less time-consuming.
 Plus, it's guaranteed that the shape they need is what will come out.
 You take the guesswork out by doing this.

-There are countless molds out there: shrimp, vegetables, cartoon characters, cars, landmarks, savory food and sweet desserts.
-Personally, I try to stay away from metal molds, as it is very hard to get the soap out.
+There are countless molds out there: shrimp, vegetables, cartoon characters, cars, landmarks, savory food, and sweet desserts.
+I try to avoid metal molds, as it is very hard to get the soap out.
 So, silicone molds are the best thing to buy.
-There are some molds that almost create the entire shape, which is quite helpful.
-One good tip when buying molds online: Make sure to read the description very well.
+Some molds almost create the entire shape, which is quite helpful.
+One good tip when buying molds online is to read the description very well.
 Look at the size because most often, when the molds are delivered, they are smaller or bigger than expected.

 Whenever I pour anything, I also break out all my molds and line them up in a row.
 Even if I do not need a particular shape, I just pour it just in case I have a need for it in the future.
-It is always good to have a stash of shapes for your future projects.
+Having a stash of shapes for your future projects is always good.
 Just make sure that the soap has rested enough and has totally cooled before removing it from the mold.
 I usually give it 24 hours.

 Note: I would also advise people not to use these molds interchangeably with chocolate or anything edible.
 If you are using the mold for soap or wax, just use it for that.
-It is not a good idea to use it one day for soap and the next day for chocolate.
-Mark your molds so you don't mix them up.
+Using it one day for soap and the next for chocolate is not a good idea.
+Mark your molds, so you don't mix them up.

 Savory Shrimp Soap